With our Telehealth services, DISC is ready to take care of you. Learn More »

 What Conditions Does Artificial Disc Replacement Surgery Treat?

-The most common spinal conditions treated with an artificial disc replacement surgery are herniated disc and degenerative disc disease.
 Other conditions treated with an ADR are spinal cord compression or myelopathy, spinal stenosis, and radiculopathy.

 Artificial disc replacement is not recommended for patients with the following conditions: